lisp-mirror/clcon/README.md

 MIT (or BSD) license (see [tkcon's](http://tkcon.sourceforge.net/) copyright)

 ## Roadmap
-- close at least 3 bugs per week
+- close at least 2 bugs per week
 - implement lisp completion in the editor
-- print "who calls" info